Nena: Influences and other interests and pursuits

 In addition to citing the Ramones, David Bowie and Debbie Harry as early influences, Nena's main artistic source of inspiration and her favourite band is the Rolling Stones.
 Nena has covered their songs in concert and on her 2007 Cover Me album.
 In 1984 Nena said, "If I hadn't started listening to the Rolling Stones when I was 12 I'd have been a different person, a secretary or something like that."

 Although Nena said she disliked the English version of "99 Luftballons" because it was too "blatant" and that the Nena band was neither political nor a protest band, she has occasionally publicly lent her name in support of political causes.
 She supports "Ehe für alle" (marriage for everyone) and, as a mother of five, a campaign against the German government's plans to scale back the state provision of midwifery services.
-In March 2021 Nena expressed her support for the anti-COVID-19 lockdown demonstration in Kassel.
+In March 2021 she expressed her support for the anti-COVID-19 lockdown demonstration in Kassel.